EastSunrise/mkdocs-graphviz/README.md

 Mkdocs Graphviz (for Python 3)
 =======================================

+This project is one of several other mkdocs-related extensions/functionnalities, which can be seen at **[mkhack3rs:https://eskool.gitlab.io/mkhack3rs/](https://eskool.gitlab.io/mkhack3rs/)**'s site.
+Please have a look at it if you are interested in one-line-install functionnalities for mkdocs.

 This is a continuation of the great job of (from newer to older):

 * Rodrigo Schwencke (for all Newer Credits) : [rodrigo.schwencke/mkdocs-graphviz](https://gitlab.com/rodrigo.schwencke/mkdocs-graphviz)